Best Crypto Wallets in Canada 2025

 • Use a hot wallet for daily transactions or active trading.

-How to Use a Crypto Wallet for Trading in Canada?
+How Do I Set Up a Crypto Wallet for Trading in Canada?

 Step 1: Set Up Your Wallet